grompe/BTWTweak/patcher/readme.txt

 - Logs in abandoned mineshafts are now eaten by termites and will only drop a piece of sawdust when harvested

+- Rails in abandoned mineshafts are now rusted and give several times less iron when smelted

 v0.8

 - Render sun/moon on short and tiny view distances as it is now